Cueva de los Tayos: 1976 BCRA expedition

-As a result of the claims published in von Däniken's book, an investigation of Cueva de los Tayos was organized by Stan Hall of Scotland, in 1976.
+As a result of the claims published in von Däniken's book, an investigation of Cueva de los Tayos was organized by Stan Hall, an amateur archeologist from Scotland, in 1976.
 One of the largest and most expensive cave explorations ever undertaken, the expedition involved over a hundred people, including experts in a variety of fields, British and Ecuadorian military personnel, a film crew, and former American astronaut Neil Armstrong.

 The team also included eight experienced British cavers who thoroughly explored the cave and conducted an accurate survey to produce a detailed map of it.
 This expedition was financed by the Governments of Ecuador and the United Kingdom.
 There was no evidence of Von Däniken's more exotic claims, although some physical features of the cave did approximate his descriptions, and some items of zoological, botanical, and archaeological interest were found.
 The team found passageways cut neatly and polished deep inside the cave and also burial sites dating back to 1500 BCE The lead researcher met with Moricz's indigenous source, who claimed that they had investigated the wrong cave and that the real cave was secret.
 Deep inside the cave, there are square shaped rock cuttings and rock structures resembling elongated doors and that portion is called Moricz portal.

 Hall never claims to have seen the Golden Library.
 He, however, repeats their claims that golden plates lie in Tayos Caves.
-Hall states in an interview with Alex Chionetti “Not only do I believe with all my heart [that the Golden Library] exists, but beyond being a unique treasure, I believe it is a chapter of the history of South America”.
+Hall states in an interview with Alex Chionetti "Not only do I believe with all my heart [that the Golden Library] exists, but beyond being a unique treasure, I believe it is a chapter of the history of South America".
 Hall also states he believes that, despite admitting to having never seen the library, there are two libraries, housing thousands of golden books.